ibm-cloud-docs/vpc/reservation-health-status-messages.md

 {{site.data.keyword.attribute-definition-list}}

 # Server health status reasons
-{: #virtual-server-health-status-reasons}
+{: #server-health-status-reasons}

-If you receive a health status message on a server, you can use the following information to help determine the message.
+If you receive a health status message on a server, you can use the following information to help determine what the message means.
 {: shortdesc}

 ## Health states